-These pager-sized pumps clip to your clothing or attach directly to your body.
-Through a tube attached to your skin, usually on the abdomen, thigh or buttock, the pump delivers a continuous (basal) dose of insulin 24 hours a day.
+These small devices clip to your clothing or attach directly to your body.
+The pump delivers insulin through a tube (catheter) attached to your skin, often on the belly, thigh, or buttock.
+It delivers a continuous (basal) dose of insulin 24 hours a day.
 Before a meal, you push a button to give yourself a spike of insulin for food.
 Supplemental or correction doses may be used to treat high glucose levels, if needed.

 Pumps are useful for people who already take insulin but still don't have good glucose control.
 Using a pump takes a lot of training.
 They are not for everyone.
 You must work closely with a diabetes specialist, watch your blood glucose, count carbohydrates, and keep food records.
 But it may be worth thinking about if you take insulin and still have trouble with glucose control.
 And if you're committed to better diabetes management.
 It may be expensive.
 But it is much more convenient for some people who need 4 or more insulin injections daily.